tomkob9999/dnf_test_creator/README.md

 This tool automatically generates the test cases from a boolean expression (AND or OR without NOT) in the input string.
 This uses the conditional probabiliy-based approach by ommiting neglectably unlikely cases where the chance of some tests pass is almost certain with only negligiable margin if a very small number of certain set of test cases have already passed due to the property of simplified DNF (connected by AND for each row).

+The tool was developed mainly to use in black box testing where the logic in the specification is used as input.
+Nonetheless, this can be used in the white box testing or unit tests by developers.

+The initial motive of creating this tool was to say Nay to managers with math difficulty who try to convince test teams to perform all-pattern tests, which use Cartesian product patterns in effect, which guarantees to be surrendered by the test teams because such all-pattern test case volume grows exponentially, and humans or automated test tools only prove to be useless against such sheer volume.
+(Scientists and engineers have officially surrendered to deal with exponential growth items for ages, and tried to discover ways to work around NP and control the growth.)

 Some Highlights
 - The output size is O(n^2) (typically, O(n) < T(n) < O(2n)) to the number of variables n in the input, whereas the Cartesian product grows by O(2^n).
 For example, with 11 input variables, the generated test cases are usually around 15, where as the Cartesian products grow to 2048.